visgl/luma.gl/dev-docs/RFCs/v7.3/data-management-rfc.md

 A `DataManager` class that supports the following methods:
 - `addData(id, data, accessors)`: add a data set to the manager, optionally with accessors to create particular views.
-- `getBuffer(dataId, viewId)`: create a buffer a data set view.
-On first called, create the buffer and cache it, subsequently return cached version and increment usage count.
+- `getBuffer(dataId, viewId)`: create a buffer from a data set view.
+On first call, create the buffer and cache it, subsequently return cached version and increment usage count.
-- `getTexture(dataId, viewId)`: create a texture a data set view.
-On first called, create the texture and cache it, subsequently return cached version and increment usage count.
+- `getTexture(dataId, viewId)`: create a texture from a data set view.
+On first call, create the texture and cache it, subsequently return cached version and increment usage count.
 - `release(Buffer|Texture)`: indicate that a resource is no longer used.
 Decrements the usage count for the resource and deletes it if the usage count reaches 0.